Lumi-supercomputer/lumi-userguide/docs/runjobs/lumi_env/billing.md

 when running jobs on the GPU nodes.
 A GPU-hour corresponds to the allocation of a full MI250x module (2 GCDs) for one hour.

-For the `standard-g` and `ju-standard-g` partitions, where full nodes are allocated, the 4 GPUs modules are billed
+For the `standard-g` partitions, where full nodes are allocated, the 4 GPUs modules are billed

 ```text